Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

 4. Configure Tenant and Environment hierarchy

    Klaw is multi-tenant by default.
-Every tenant has its own set of Kafka environments, and users of one tenant cannot view/access topics, or acls from other tenants.
+Every tenant has its own set of Kafka environments, and users of one tenant cannot view/access topics, or ACLs from other tenants.
 To configure tenants, navigate to **Dashboard -\> Settings**, and look for [klaw.tenant.config].